gewuek/vitis_ai_custom_platform_flow/README.md

 ![vitis_linux_config.png](/pic_for_readme/vitis_linux_config.png)<br /><br />
 11. Click ***zcu102_vai_custom*** project in the Vitis Explorer view, click the ***Build*** button to generate the platform.
 ![build_vitis_platform.png](/pic_for_readme/build_vitis_platform.png)<br /><br />
-***Note: he generated platform is placed in the export directory.
+***Note: The generated platform is placed in the export directory.
 BSP and source files are also provided for re-building the FSBL and PMU if desired and are associated with the platform.
 The platform is ready to be used for application development.***<br />

 ## Prepare for the DPU Kernel<br /><br />